nicolafiorillo/Ve/README.md

 Main goals: light and succintly.

-PR are welcome.
-Documentation, usage and examples come soon...
+`Ve` is going to be used (as is) in production.
+PR of improvements or issues are welcome.

 ## Installation